Jetroid/jetroid.github.io/_posts/2016-10-18-changed-times.md

 or you're creating something that you could have had a share in yourself.
 Some companies even go so far as to claim ownership of anything an employee creates in their spare time.

-I think a core tenent of the appeal of Digital Nomadism is that you're creating *your* dream, not somebody else's.
+I think a core tenet of the appeal of Digital Nomadism is that you're creating *your* dream, not somebody else's.
 You're creating for yourself; what you create will reflect you.

 Another appeal to Digital Nomadism is that you can chose to live abroad whilst still doing the same work.
-So many people from the UK tend to leave when they retire to be expats.
+So many people from the UK tend to leave when they retire to become expats.
 As a Nomad you can do it as part of your daily life.
 In fact, it can actually be very beneficial to do it.
 It's cheaper to live in some foreign countries (eg: Thailand),